 Sometimes, recurrent headaches may be caused by another underlying problem.
 Doctors will be aware of this when diagnosing tension headaches and will note any circumstantial factors that make this more likely.
 These include:

-- A head injury which has been experienced in the recent past (within three months)
+- A head injury that has been experienced in the recent past (within three months)

 - The headaches worsening